seanj06/Burgers-R-Us-P5/README.md

 #### **Footer**

-The footer is an includes file so is included on the bottom of every page of the site.
+The footer is an includes file so is included on the bottom of every main page on the site, excluding pages with forms.
 It includes a newsletter form where users can sign up by entering their email address for the latest site info and special offers, a link to the sites facebook page and at the bottom copyright info including a link to the sites github repo.

 ![footer2-feature](docs/features/footer2-feature.png)